UPDATE 19 Oct 2017 : Police in Welwyn Hatfield have made four further arrests as part of Operation Vinic.

 The two men, a 29-year-old man and a 35-year-old - both from Hatfield - were arrested on suspicion of Possession of a Class A drug.
 They have been released pending further investigations.

-Jervier was later charged with all offences and appeared at Hatfield Remand Court where he was sentenced to 39 days in prison for the non-payment of fines.
-He is next due to appear at St Albans Crown Court on November 17 in relation to the drugs offences and robbery.
+Daryl Jervier, from Stantonbury Milton Keynes - was charged with robbery and appeared at Hatfield Remand Court where he was sentenced to 39 days in prison for the non-payment of fines.
+He is next due to appear at St Albans Crown Court on November 17 in relation to the robbery.

 28 September 2017